apache/couchdb-documentation/src/api/ddoc/views.rst

 making it quick and easy to get the next set of results.

 .. note::
     The response never includes a bookmark if the ``"group_field"`` parameter is included in the search query.
-For more information, see :ref:`query-parameters`.
+For more information, see :ref:`query-parameters <api/ddoc/view>`.

 .. note::
     The ``group_field``, ``group_limit``, and ``group_sort`` options are only available when making global queries.